 Honda Crosstour Review

-The 2014 Honda Crosstour comes standard with a four-cylinder engine, and critics think it provides adequate acceleration.
+The Crosstour comes standard with a four-cylinder engine, and reviewers think it provides adequate acceleration.
 However, they prefer the V6 model, which is more powerful and uses less fuel than many similarly equipped wagons.
 The four-cylinder engine comes with a five-speed automatic transmission, while the V6 comes with a six-speed automatic.
 Front-wheel drive is standard and all-wheel drive is optional.
 The four-cylinder model gets an EPA-estimated 22/31 mpg city/highway, which is on-par for the class.
 The six-cylinder model with all-wheel-drive gets 19/28, which is better than what most other six-cylinder wagons with all-wheel drive get.
 Many critics say the Crosstour has agile handling and a comfortable ride.

-Critics like the modern interior design in the 2014 Honda Crosstour, and they say that the cabin is well-built with high-quality materials.
+Test drivers like the modern interior design in the Honda Crosstour, and they say that the cabin is well-built with high-quality materials.
 They also agree that the five-seat Crosstour has supportive, roomy seats in the front, and especially spacious seating in back.
 However, reviewers say that its dashboard isn’t user-friendly because it is cluttered with buttons, and they note that competing wagons and crossover SUVs offer much larger, more useful cargo areas.
 The 2014 Honda Crosstour’s standard features include a moonroof, a USB input, Bluetooth, a rearview camera and a seven-speaker audio system.
 Available features include dual-zone automatic climate control, navigation, satellite radio, push-button start, forward collision warning, lane departure warning and Honda LaneWatch, which uses a camera mounted under the passenger side mirror to show the driver what’s in his or her blind spot.
 The Honda Crosstour has high safety and reliability scores for the class.

 - "The 2014 Honda Crosstour hatchback provides more versatility than a midsize sedan, but if cargo space is what you need, a crossover SUV or wagon will likely suit you better." -- Edmunds